evan52703/Gummy-War/The Great Gummy War.md

 ```

-In these most recent years, Haribo's gummy production has scaled out of control and hope for a war-less tomorrow looks more and more unrealistic with each passing year.
+In these most recent years, Haribo's gummy production has scaled out of control and hope for a war-less future looks more and more unrealistic with each passing year.

 ### Looking Forward
 Understanding the magnitude of production Haribo controls at this point is key in predicting our future.
 Gummies have garnered Haribo the necessary income to build their empire.
 Things have gotten so out of hand that the only solution to this war is stopping Harbio altogether.
 Soon, there will not be a future where stopping Haribo is possible.
 For whatever side you support, root for the destruction of this ungodly devilish thrashing beast of a "gummy company".